Generative AI Search

 Make sure landing pages:

-- Load quickly and are easy to navigate
+• Load quickly (Preferred load time under 0.4 seconds) and are easy to navigate

 High bounce rates suggest misalignment between what the AI promised and what your content delivered.
 Closing that gap builds both user trust and long-term AI credibility.